papimenon/docs/docs/pages/dir.md

 ADS implements capability-based record discovery through a hierarchical skill taxonomy.
 This architecture enables:

-1. Capability Announcement
+1. Capability Announcement:
    1. Multi-agent systems can publish their capabilities by encoding them as skill taxonomies.
    2. Each record contains metadata describing the agent's functional abilities.
-   3. Skills are structured in a hierarchical format for efficient matching
+   3. Skills are structured in a hierarchical format for efficient matching.
-2. Discovery Process: The system performs a two-phase discovery operation.
+2. Discovery Process: The system performs a two-phase discovery operation:
-   1. Matches queried capabilities against the skill taxonomy to determine records by their identifier;
+   1. Matches queried capabilities against the skill taxonomy to determine records by their identifier.
-   2. Identifies the server nodes storing relevant records;
+   2. Identifies the server nodes storing relevant records.
-3. Distributed Resolution: Local nodes execute targeted retrievals based on
+3. Distributed Resolution: Local nodes execute targeted retrievals based on:
-   1. Skill matching results: Evaluates capability requirements
+   1. Skill matching results: Evaluates capability requirements.
-   2. Server location information: Determines optimal data sources
+   2. Server location information: Determines optimal data sources.

 ADS uses libp2p [Kad-DHT](https://docs.libp2p.io/concepts/discovery-routing/kaddht/)
 for server and content discovery.

 ## Distributed Object Storage

-ADS (Agent Directory Service) differs from block storage systems like [IPFS](https://ipfs.tech/) in its approach to distributed object storage.
-Here's
+ADS differs from block storage systems like [IPFS](https://ipfs.tech/) in its approach to distributed object storage.
-how:
+The differences are described in the following sections.

 ### Simplified Content Retrieval

-1. ADS directly stores complete records rather than splitting them into blocks
+1. ADS directly stores complete records rather than splitting them into blocks.
-2. No special optimizations needed for retrieving content from multiple sources
+2. No special optimizations needed for retrieving content from multiple sources.
-3. Records are retrieved as complete units using standard OCI protocols
+3. Records are retrieved as complete units using standard OCI protocols.

 ### OCI Integration

 ADS leverages the OCI distribution specification for content storage and retrieval:

-1. Records are stored and transferred using OCI artifacts
+1. Records are stored and transferred using OCI artifacts.
-2. Any OCI distribution-compliant server can participate in the network
+2. Any OCI distribution-compliant server can participate in the network.
-3. Servers retrieve records directly from each other using standard OCI protocols
+3. Servers retrieve records directly from each other using standard OCI protocols.

 While ADS uses zot as its reference OCI server implementation, the system works with any server that implements the OCI distribution specification.